Research at WorkSafe

 WorkSafe's Ethical Research Guidance Framework and Assessment

-The Ethical Research Guidance Framework must be read and understood prior to completing the assessment.
-It can be referred to for clarification and further insight into ethics at WorkSafe.
+External researchers must read and understand the framework before completing the assessment.
+They can refer to it for clarification and further insight into ethics at WorkSafe.

 Guidance Framework and Assessment documents